 Hyperesthesia

 Hyperesthesia is a somewhat mysterious condition that can sometimes cause cats to chase their tails on a frequent basis.
 Some studies refer to it as a form of OCD, and others say it’s more closely related to a seizure disorder.
-What we do know is that hyperesthesia is a disorder that can cause a cat to be hyper sensitive to certain stimulation and can lead to erratic behavior.
+What we do know is that hyperesthesia is a disorder that can cause a cat to be hyper-sensitive to certain stimulations and can lead to erratic behavior.

 Episodes typically last anywhere from a few seconds to a few minutes.
 Some cats react by vehemently scratching themselves, biting themselves, or chasing their tails.
 If you’re interested in learning more about this rare condition, Cornell University gives a detailed description here.